 The Best Calcium Supplement

 The best calcium supplement should be independently certified for accuracy and purity.
-It should include vitamin D to aid in absorption, and it should rely on a form of calcium — like calcium citrate — that's easy for your body to absorb.
-To find the best, we talked to doctors and consulted clinical research, and then checked out 11 pills, caplets, and gummies for ourselves to see which ones were the easiest to swallow and had the fewest unnecessary additives.
+It should include vitamin D to aid in absorption, and it should rely on a form of calcium that's easy for your body to process — like calcium citrate.
+To find the best, we talked to doctors and consulted clinical research, and then checked out 11 finalists for ourselves to see which were the most palatable.

 The Best Calcium Supplement